kcyu1993/keras/docs/templates/getting-started/sequential-model-guide.md

 - `dot`: dot product.
 You can specify which axes to reduce along via the argument `dot_axes`.
 - `cos`: cosine proximity between vectors in 2D tensors.

-You can also pass a function as the `mode` argument, allowing for arbitrary transformations:
+You can also pass a function as the `cov_mode` argument, allowing for arbitrary transformations:

 ```python
 merged = Merge([left_branch, right_branch], mode=lambda x: x[0] - x[1])